Galveston Diet: Macros, Meal Plans & Food Lists

 Processed oils, especially canola oil, and also oils that are high in omega-6 fatty acids (corn oils, sunflower oil, soybean oil, and cottonseed oil).

 You may also be wondering if alcohol is allowed on this macro diet for menopause.
 While it is not encouraged, there can be a place for wine on this diet, as long as it is consumed in moderation.
 According to the National Institute on Alcohol Abuse and Alcoholism, moderate drinking is defined as one drink per day or less for women and two drinks or less per day for men.
+(5)

-Macros for Galveston Diet Meals
+Sample Galveston Diet Meals to Try

 If you like to cook and you are on the Galveston Diet, you’re in luck.
 The website offers a variety of recipes that you can use while on the program.
 Unfortunately, however, little or no nutritional information is listed for most of the recipes.
 So, it is hard to calculate Galveston Diet macros if you use those recipes.